 - Add a bit of lukewarm water and massage it again;

-- Follow with your second cleanser of choice;
+- If needed, follow with your second cleanser of choice;

-- Follow your routine: toner, essence, serum, moisturizer, SPF.
+- I follow up with toner, essence, serum, moisturizer, and SPF.

-I have a normal – dry skin type, and I live in a temperate-continental climate with cold & dry winters and hot &dry summers.
+I have a normal – dry skin type, and I live in a temperate-continental climate with cold and humid winters and hot and dry summers.

 - nourishing and repairing ingredients;